-When we are struggling with the needs of our babies and wondering if we are failing at this mommy thing, reminding ourselves of these scriptures will help us to stop comparing ourselves to others and to look at everything we are to and for our babies.
+When we are struggling with the needs of our babies and wondering if we are failing at this mommy thing, reminding ourselves of these bible verses will help us to stop comparing ourselves to others and to look at everything we are to and for our babies.

 For am I now seeking the approval of man, or of God?
 Or am I trying to please man?
 If I were still trying to please man, I would not be a servant of Christ.

 This comparison bible verse reminds us who we should be seeking for validation and purpose.
 When we seek the Lord and look to him when we are struggling with doubt about our ability we are filled up with the truth of all he has created us to be.
 When we instead seek man to give us validation we are left feeling vulnerable to the snares of comparison.

 For who sees anything different in you?
 What do you have that you did not receive?
 If then you received it, why do you boast as if you did not receive it?
-1 Corinthians 4:7

 When we compare ourselves to others, we are agreeing with the plans of the enemy for our lives.
 Comparison is the thief of joy and the stretcher of truth.
 Comparison says “I am ill-equipped for the task at hand.”

 Every good gift and every perfect gift is from above, coming down from the Father of lights with whom there is no variation or shadow due to change.
-James 1:17

 This bible verse about comparison reminds us that everything good and perfect comes from God and is a perfect pair to the previous passage.
 God plans for us, then prepares us by gifting us good and perfect gifts to help us succeed at the thing he has planned for us.

 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well.

 Anytime we think or search for what does the bible say about comparison this passage should be one that we study.
 This verse reminds us mamas that we were created by the maker of the universe.